 NPR CEO Jarl Mohn To Step Down After 5-Year Term Ends In June

-NPR's chief executive, Jarl Mohn, announced Tuesday he would step aside next June at the end of his five-year term to focus on a newly created position to lead the public radio network's fundraising drive ahead of its 50th anniversary in 2020.
+NPR's chief executive, Jarl Mohn, announced Tuesday that he would step aside next June at the end of his five-year term to focus on a newly created position to lead the public radio network's fundraising drive ahead of its 50th anniversary in 2020.

-Mohn announced that he and his wife Pamela would also contribute $10 million from their personal fortune toward the effort.
+Mohn announced that he and his wife, Pamela, would also contribute $10 million toward the effort.

 "I've had a chance to work at some great companies.
 But this has been the most important and rewarding thing I've done in my career," Mohn said in a telephone interview.
 "It really has been remarkable."